 You are classed as a large company for the purposes of R&D tax incentives if you employ more than 500 staff or you have a turnover of more than €100 million and more than €86 million in gross assets.
-The R&D tax credit rate for RDEC means that large companies could get over 10% of their R&D spending refunded.
+The R&D tax credit rate for RDEC means that large companies historically got over 10% of their R&D spending refunded.
+For expenditure incurred from 1 April 2023 this will increase to 15%.

 For tax purposes R&D does not necessarily mean blue-sky research which is a common misconception that can prevent companies from receiving the benefits from HMRC that they are entitled to.
 RDEC allows the benefit of R&D to be accounted for within the Profit and Loss (P&L) account, above profit before tax, rather than only through the tax account.

 Our one and only goal is to get you the maximum benefit you deserve for innovating in the UK.
-When you meet our specialist, it will feel like you’re talking to a colleague rather than your advisor.
+When you meet your Technical Specialist, it will feel like you’re talking to a colleague rather than an advisor.

 We don’t start with your balance sheet.
 We start by walking the floors and understanding the things you do and the things you make.